option-t/option-t/README.md

    But we may not be able to support such environments officially.
 We recommend to update your environment generally.
 2. If you would like to work this packages for a more legacy environment (e.g. ES3!) we recommend to transform whole of codes including your dependencies in your build pipeline.
+3. If your project still use TypeScript's `--moduleResolution` with `node` setting, please use `v34`.